finos/tracdap/doc/app_dev/tutorial/chapter_2_metadata_mojo.rst

 Chapter 2 - Metadata Mojo
 #########################

-This lesson is based on the *metadata_mojo.js* example, which can be found in the `TRAC GitHub Repository <https://github.com/Accenture/trac>`_ under *examples/apps/javascript*.
+This tutorial is based on the *metadata_mojo.js* example, which can be found in the `TRAC GitHub Repository <https://github.com/Accenture/trac>`_ under *examples/apps/javascript*.